-There was a particular evening this summer when #3 wanted Daddy to drag her gargantuan teddy bear upstairs to her room.
+There was a particular evening when #3 wanted Daddy to drag her gargantuan teddy bear upstairs to her room.
 Because I was sleep deprived, I chose to go toe-to-toe with her and refused to help.

 I lost fair and square.